elidoran/event-nexus/README.md

 // get the module's builder function var buildNexus = require('event-nexus')

 // the only build option is `contextBase`.
 // it can have constants as well as functions
 // anything in it will be available in the execution context
-  // given to each event listener function
-  , buildOptions = { contextBase: {some: 'stuff'} }
+// given to each event listener function var buildOptions = { contextBase: {some: 'stuff'} }

-  // build the nexus with the options
-  , nexus = buildNexus(buildOptions);
+// build the nexus with the options var nexus = buildNexus(buildOptions);

 // add an event listener
 nexus.on('some event', function() {